xai-uncertainty/xai-uncertainty/_pages/faq.md

 * Q: Is there any additional cost associated with the acceptance of my paper?
   A: There are no additional costs associated with our workshop, as long as you are attending the main ECML-PKDD event.

+* Q: My paper has been accepted.
+Do I need to create a poster?
+  A: It is not mandatory, but it is recommended.
+The poster boardsare 75cm wide and 200cm high (A1), double sided.